GAP-ART-RWTH/GAPic/README.md

 ### ToDos
-- [ ] Prototype for checking if necessary packages are installed Will be done with the new function from GAP 4.13 which checks if a Package is Loaded, ee https://github.com/GAP-ART-RWTH/GAPic/issues/15
+- [ ] Prototype for checking if necessary packages are installed Will be done with the new function from GAP 4.13 which checks if a Package is Loaded, see https://github.com/GAP-ART-RWTH/GAPic/issues/15
 - [x] Add DrawSurfaceToJavascript functionality (now called DrawComplexToJavascript)

 ## Contact